Mrs. Teri Nash

 The Preliminary SAT is a test that measures skills that are necessary for success in college in the areas of reading, math and science.
 It is given to provide students practice for the SAT that they will take later in their high school years.
-All sophomores and juniors take the PSAT prior to the SAT.
-SMA also uses the PSAT scores to evaluate the academic achievement of our juniors (in leiu of another achievement test).
+All sophomores and juniors take the PSAT prior to the SAT; freshmen take the PSAT in the spring.
+SMA also uses the PSAT scores to evaluate the academic achievement of our juniors (in lieu of another achievement test).

-Students wishing to enroll in dual credit college courses while attending San Marcos Academy must first demonstrate eligibility with the TSI test if they are not exempted with either their SAT or ACT scores.
-This test provides and evaluation on the student’s ability to successfully complete college level courses.
+Students wishing to enroll in dual credit college courses while attending San Marcos Academy must first demonstrate eligibility with the TSIA2 test if they are not exempted with either their SAT or ACT scores.
+This test provides an evaluation of the student’s ability to successfully complete college-level courses.

 San Marcos Academy provides testing each year for students enrolled in Advanced Placement courses or students who desire to take an AP exam to test the student’s ability to perform at a college level.
 Colleges may grant credit to students based on their score on an AP exam.
 Student at the Academy may elect to take an AP exam whether or not they have taken the course.
 AP exams are given each year in May.

 The Comprehensive Testing Program is an assessment of high achieving students in the areas of reading, listening, vocabulary, writing, science and mathematics.
 This test allows for the comparison of students with similar groups of achievers at a national level.
 The Academy administers the CTP test to students in the 1st – 8th grades each spring in order to track the performance of our students.